sorcero/kubernetes-ml-ops/README.md

 This README is designed to be read in conjunction with the code in this repository, that contains the Python modules, Docker configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model-scoring (or prediction) API service, using Docker and Kubernetes - both locally and with Google Cloud Platform (GCP).
 It is not a comprehensive guide to Kubernetes, Docker or ML - think of it more as a 'ML on Kubernetes 101' for demonstrating capability and allowing newcomers to Kubernetes (e.g. data scientists who are more focused on building models as opposed to deploying them), to get up-and-running quickly and become familiar with the basic concepts and patterns.

-We will demonstrate ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) Kubernetes native framework for streamlining the deployment of ML services.
-The former will help to appreciate the latter, which constitutes a powerful framework for deploying and performance-monitoring many complex ML model pipelines.
+We will demonstrate ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes.

 ## Containerising a Simple ML Model Scoring Service using Flask and Docker